FAQ – Global Bachelor’s Programmes

 For information about documentation requirements for bachelor’s applicants please read more on universityadmissions.se.

 If you already have university level credentials you should also submit them to University Admissions.
 When sending your university level credentials to University Admissions, please make sure you follow the requirements for university records.
-Your university records might have to be translated.
+Your university records may have to be translated.
 University records from most countries can be uploaded, but some have to be sent directly to UniversityAdmissions.
 Remember to check the country specific requirements.

 Am I exempted from the English language tests?